MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 ### Deployment infrastructure

-Reliability of the deployment infrastructure, such as build agents and their network, is as important as the runtime resources of the workload.
+Reliability of the deployment infrastructure, such as build agents and their network, is often as important as the runtime resources of the workload.

 This architecture uses private build agents to prevent unauthorized access that can impact the application's availability.

 Maintaining isolation between deployment resources is highly recommended.
-A deployment infrastructure should be bound to your workload subscription.
-If you're using multiple environments, then create further separation by limiting access to only those individual environments.
-Per-region deployment resources could be considered to make the deployment more reliable.
+A deployment infrastructure should be bound to your workload subscription(s) for that environment.
+If you're using multiple environments in pre-production subscriptions, then create further separation by limiting access to only those individual environments.
+Per-region deployment resources could be considered to make the deployment infrastructure more reliable.

 ### Zero-downtime deployment